If you love making soaps, a DIY massage soap bar recipe could be your next project.

 Homemade Dandelion Massage Soap Bar

-30 drops essential oil of your choice (I used jasmine)
+- 30 drops of essential oil of your choice (I used jasmine)

 How to make it: